United States Army Physical Fitness Test: History

-The physical fitness assessments for the U.S. Army were first developed in 1858 at the United States Military Academy.
-Over the years, the athletics for soldiers have been revised repeatedly.
+The physical fitness assessments for the U.S. Army were first developed in 1858 at the United States Military Academy by the creator of the burpee, Royal Huddleston Burpee Sr. Over the years, the athletics for soldiers have been revised repeatedly.
 According to a U.S. Army abstract, the calisthenics and events of "push-ups, sit-ups, and a 2-mile run was introduced in 1980."

-As of 2020, the APFT is being phased out for the Army’s new physical fitness test, the ACFT.
+In 2020, the APFT was phased out for the Army's new physical fitness test, the ACFT.
+In June 2023, the Senate Committee on Armed Services announced the reinstatement of the APFT as the test of record and listed requirements for future proposals of a new test.

 Events

 The testing events are conducted in accordance with standards detailed in Army FM 7–22: Army Physical Readiness Training.
 Prior to the start of each event, the standard is read aloud, followed by a demonstration in which an individual demonstrates both the correct exercise and any disqualifying behaviors which would make the exercise incorrect.

 Quoted from Army FM 7–22: